Three crashes, three dead - a fatal night on New Zealand's roads

 Two others were taken to Waikato Hospital in critical condition.

-Police say they are making enquiries to determine the circumstances of the crash.
+Police say they are making inquiries to determine the circumstances of the crash.